Financial-Times/origami/README.md

 o-date provides javascript utilities for formatting and updating dates in FT style

+## Browser support

+This module has been verified in Internet Explorer 8+, modern desktop browsers (Chrome, Safari, Firefox, ...) and mobile browsers (Android browser, iOS safari, Chrome mobile).

 ## Core experience

 To provide the best non-js fallback you should markup your dates as follows